brbsix/torrential/README.md

 Root access is required by `torrential` in order to function.
 In order to use it without interruption, it is strongly recommended to install a sudoers file.
 This allows the `torrential-wrapper` to call `sudo torrential` without prompt.

 You will need to edit *sudoers* prior to installation.
-Replace USERNAME with your username.
+Replace USERNAME and HOSTNAME with your respective values.
 Also, update the path to `torrential` if you will be installing it in a location other than */usr/local/bin*.
 To install the sudoers file:

     sudo install -m 0440 sudoers /etc/sudoers.d/torrential